foo123/FILTER.js/api-reference.md

 // if you want to stop and dispose the worker for this filter, do: dilate.worker(false);

+// if you want to make this filter work in webgl do: dilate.makeGLSL(true);
 ````

 To apply the filter to an image do: